MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-views-and-dashboards.md

 ## Version-Independent (Generic) Views and Dashboards

-Management Pack for SQL Server introduces a common folder structure that will be used by future releases of management packs for different components of SQL Server.
+Management Pack for SQL Server introduces a common folder structure that will be used in future releases of management packs for different components of SQL Server.

 The following views and dashboards are version-independent and show information about all versions of SQL Server.